FarazzShaikh/glNoise/README.md

 //                    you will have to specify the path.
 ```

-You can download `build/glNoise.m.js` and import it from wherever you want to save it.
+**In browsers**, You can also download `build/glNoise.m.js` and import it from wherever you want to save it as an ES Module.
 Alternatively, you can also download the IIFE type module from `build/glNoise.js` and include it in a script tag like people have been doing forever.

 ```html
 <script src="lib/glNoise.js"></script>